TohnoCoding/SpriteImageParser/README.md

 ```
 ---
 ## 🚫 Not Included
--   This library does not load image files — pass in a `Pixel[,]` from your own pipeline.
+-   This library does not load image files; pass in a `Pixel[,]` from your own pipeline.
--   This library does not parse or deserialize formats — it only exports.
+-   This library does not parse or deserialize formats: it only exports.